EXTRA EXTRAS

 Plane spotters can enjoy great views of planes taking off or landing at Hong Kong International Airport from Sha Lo Wan Pier.
 The pier is located right opposite the south runway just across the narrow channel between Chek Lap Kok and Lantau Island.

 The pier is served by the Tuen Mun – Tung Chung – Tai O ferry service operated by Fortune Ferry Company.
 Ferries leave daily from Tung Chung Development Pier and the journey to Sha Lo Wan takes only ten minutes.
-On Mondays to Fridays departures from Tung Chung are at 09-25, 11-25, and 5-25 with return ferries from Sha Lo Wan at 10-20, 14-20 and 18-20.
+On Mondays to Fridays departures from Tung Chung are at 09-25, 11-25, and 17-25 with return ferries from Sha Lo Wan at 10-20, 14-20 and 18-20.
 On Saturdays there is an additional service departing Tung Chung at 15-25 and returning from Sha Lo Wan at 16-20.
 On Sundays and public holidays departures from Tung Chung are at 08-55, 10-55, 12-55, 15-25 and 17-25 and from Sha Lo Wan at 09-50, 11-50, 14-20, 16-20 and 18-20.
 There is a flat fare of HK$25 (HK$30 on Sundays and public holidays) regardless of whether travelling the whole route from Tuen Mun to Tai O or merely between intermediate piers.
 Payment can be made by Octopus Card or cash.
-Tung Chung Development Pier can be reached via the park adjacent to the Ngong Ping 360 cable car terminus and walking along the waterfront under the North Lantau Highway.
+Tung Chung Development Pier can be reached by following the path which runs between the Ngong Ping 360 cable car terminus and Tat Tung Road Garden to Tung Chung Waterfront Road.
+Cross Tat Chung Waterfront Road by the footbridge and follow the waterfront path north for about 300-metres to the pier.
 The walk takes about ten minutes from the cable car terminus.

-As an alternative to ferry it is possible to walk to the pier which is just off the main Tung Chung to Tai O coastal footpath from Tung Chung centre in about 45 minutes.
+As an alternative to ferry it is possible to walk to the pier which is just off the main Tung Chung to Tai O coastal footpath from Tung Chung centre in about 90 minutes.
 Once past the large Yat Tung Estate on the outskirts of Tung Chung the path becomes very scenic passing through old villages, shrines, bamboo forest and under the Ngong Ping 360 cable car cables.
-There are other excellent vantage points including a new viewpoint overlooking the airport cargo area before reaching Sha Lo Wan.
-For enthusiastic hikers the full coastal walk from Tung Chun to Tai O takes about three and a half hours.
+Along the way, between San Tau and Sha Lo Wan is Hau Hok Wan View Platform and pavilion, opened in 2010, which gives excellent views over Chek Lap Kok and the airport cargo area.
+For enthusiastic hikers the full coastal walk from Tung Chung to Tai O takes about four hours.

 WALKING WITH MONKEYS